Azure/Enterprise-Scale/docs/wiki/What-is-Enterprise-Scale.md

 For example, you don’t pay for the Management Groups or the Azure Policies that are being assigned, but assigning a policy to enable Azure Defender (previously known as Azure Security Center Standard) on all landing zone subscriptions will generate cost on those subscriptions for the Azure Defender service as detailed [here](https://azure.microsoft.com/pricing/details/azure-defender/).

+> As the pricing page for Azure Defender shows, charges only occur when resources that are protected by Azure Defender are deployed into the landing zones.
+>
+> Therefore an empty landing zone or landing zone with resources that are not covered by Azure Defender will incur no costs for the service.

 Another example are some of the networking resources that we provide prescriptive deployment guidance for as part on Enterprise-Scale:

 - [VPN Gateways](https://azure.microsoft.com/pricing/details/vpn-gateway/)